 A master's degree in clinical and translational science is offered through a collaboration with Mayo Clinic's Center for Clinical and Translational Science (CCaTS) and is highly recommended.
 This program prepares you for a career in research through intensive studies in research design, execution and analysis.

-Students must complete 24 credits, which are approved by the CCaTS Postdoctoral Programs Executive Committee with a minimum GPA of 3.0 (on a 4.0 scale) as required by Mayo Graduate School.
+Students must complete 24 credits, which are approved by the CCaTS Postdoctoral Programs Executive Committee with a minimum GPA of 3.0 (on a 4.0 scale) as required by Mayo Clinic Graduate School of Biomedical Sciences.

-The curriculum consists of 16 required credits and eight elective credits from either the Clinical and Translational Science (CTSC) electives or any other course listed in the Mayo Graduate School catalog.
+The curriculum consists of 16 required credits and eight elective credits from either the Clinical and Translational Science (CTSC) electives or any other course listed in the Mayo Clinic Graduate School of Biomedical Sciences catalog.

 Elective courses outside the CTSC discipline need approval by the CCaTS Postdoctoral Programs Executive Committee.
 At least one-half of the credits taken and included in the degree program must be graded under the A-F system.
 It is expected that a minimum of one year is devoted to research.